Ph-k/Concurrent-Workers/README.md

 ## Summary:

-This project focuses on creating and coordinating processes utilizing the appropriate linux/unix system calls *(fork(), exec(), wait(), kill(), mkfifo(), pipe() etc)*.
+This project focuses on creating and coordinating a dynamic number of processes utilizing the appropriate linux/unix system calls *(fork(), exec(), wait(), kill(), mkfifo(), pipe() etc)*.
 By using these system calls, it creates a hierarchy of processes which is used to calculate prime numbers using different prime-finding algorithms implemented in different executables.
 The processes hierarchy can also be used as a basis for any kind of concurrent calculation that can be split between different programs.

 ## Compilation: